OpenEuphoria/euphoria/source/readme.txt

   The .def files were generated automatically by the WATCOM compiler for Windows (-v option).
 They contain C function prototypes.
-They may cause a few errors when you compile with Borland, Lcc or GNU.
+They may cause a few errors when you compile with Lcc or GNU.
 Commenting out the offending lines in main.def and runtime.def and others will solve the problem.
 If you compile with WATCOM for DOS, at first you'll get numerous errors, but on the next try it should work because WATCOM for DOS will create it's own .def files.
 The .def files aren't used at all with DJGPP, so there shouldn't be any problem there.